Skip to content

 The Dashboard has the following columns:

-• From Domain: Domains that you have added to your account, or subdomains that we have automatically discovered in your DMARC reports using Header From.
+• Domain: Domains that you have added to your account, or subdomains that we have automatically discovered in your DMARC reports using Header From.

 • Status: This reflects whether the domain has a DMARC record, and if it does, whether it is set to none, quarantine, reject or is inheriting policy.